apache/geode/Debugging-GemFire-Applications.md

     [info 2014/07/26 02:03:00.437 PDT dataStoregemfire5_w1-gst-dev12_25904 <Pooled Waiting Message Processor 11> tid=0xb5]
     DeposePrimaryBucketMessage$DeposePrimaryBucketResponse wait for replies completed
     ```
-If the request is never satisfied (there is no corresponding 'wait for replies completed' message') as in the example below, look at the stack dumps for the non-responsive member.
+If the request is never satisfied (there is no corresponding ```wait for replies completed``` message') as in the example below, look at the stack dumps for the non-responsive member.
 There could be a Java-level deadlock within that vm.
 ```
 TBD
 ```